 Coity Playing Field is a field owned and managed by the Community Council which has been placed into the Centenary Fields in Trust scheme to retain it as a green space for future generations.
+It is known as Cae'r Eglwys.

-The two play areas referred to above have been Community Asset Transferred from the local authority to the Community Council on a 35 year lease.
-The land is owned by the local authority, but the Community Council is responsible for its management.
+The four play areas referred to above have been Community Asset Transferred two from the local authority, one from Llanmor Homes and one from the Dunraven Estate to the Community Council 3 of them on a 35 year lease.
+The Community Council is responsible for the land management at these locations.